etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Continuous_Control_Project/Report.md

 ### Performance

-The model was trained over 2000 episodes.
-The trand of the average scores is illustrated in the plot below:
+The trend of the average scores over all 29 agents is illustrated in the plot below:

 ![alt text](images/avg_scores.png)